ListeningApp/listening-modal-llm/training_documents/welch_cache/welch.md

 G.W.: The show was done!

 D.R.: I learned something about understanding what you do, and also the value of not doing it.
 You're gonna do the best job you can, and when you have done it, stand firm.
 I thought, Wow, I don't know if I'll ever get to that place.
 We were young.
 It was long before our first record.
 It was the first we'd really seen of how musicians are on the road.
-I remember sitting in a Motel 6 in Guy's room.
+I remember sitting in a Motel Six in Guy's room.
 We had left the venue and we had taken this giant tinfoil pan of barbecue with us back to his room, and I just remember Guy and I standing there over the bed eating ribs and just laughing.
 I don't know what we were making, maybe a hundred dollars a night?
 Who knows.
 But he was willing to give of himself to us, to teach us.
 To tell us where the best pimento-cheese sandwich was.

 G.W.: He'd tell us which exit between each town.
 He'd say, "Now, when you're going between Houston and Dallas, you're gonna wanna stop here.
 If you're going between Dallas and Austin, you're gonna wanna stop here."
 This is way before cell phones and G.P.S.
 You needed this information!
 You've got a Rand McNally at that point.
 If we were in Texas, in kind of unknown territory, we would call Guy.
 I'd say, "Guy, we're down around San Antonio and we need dinner."
 And he'd say, "O.K."
 He'd think for a minute.
-"All right, there's a barbecue place..."
+"All right, there's a barbecue place . . . "

 For each of you, do you have a clear sense of which version-performed or recorded-feels like the truest version of a song?